Download (game show): Third round (Big Screen Game)

 The two remaining contestants who won the first two rounds faced off against each other in this round, and their scores were reset to zero.
-Both contestants were shown a scrambled word or phrase, and were given a maximum of five clues to try and unscramble it; the first contestant to buzz in with the correct word was awarded a number of points depending upon the number of clues given (the maximum score was five points, with one point being deducted for each additional clue).
-Every time a clue is read out, some of the letters in the word were unscrambled; if no one was able to unscramble the word in five clues, the word was thrown out and no points were awarded to either teams.
+Both contestants were shown a scrambled word or phrase and were given a maximum of five clues to try and unscramble it; the first contestant to buzz in with the correct word was awarded a number of points depending upon the number of clues given (the maximum score was five points, with one point being deducted for each additional clue).
+Every time a clue is read out, some of the letters in the word were unscrambled; if no one was able to unscramble the word in five clues, the word was thrown out and no points were awarded to either team.

 Once time was called, the contestants played a 60-second lightning round, where the point values for each unscrambled word were doubled (the maximum point value was 10 points).
 The player with the most points at the end of the round won the game and advanced to the bonus round.
 If both contestants were tied at the end of the round, one final puzzle was played.
 The player who buzzed in with the correct answer won the game, but an incorrect answer or no response awarded the win to the other contestant.

 The highest margin of victory was 90 points (a score of 94–4), which was recorded in October 2002 by Kavel Gounden (who was 11 years old at the time and represented Kenmore South State School).

 Endgame

 The contestant who won the game had a chance to win additional prizes.
-During the first two seasons, the player had to choose one category before the beginning of the round; this was dropped for the show's third and final season.
+During the first two seasons, the player had to choose one category before the beginning of the round; this was dropped for the show's third and fourth seasons.
 There was a puzzle with four lines: a series of nine letters were blindly chosen by the contestant, and they were placed in the correct positions in the puzzle.
 Once the positions were filled, the contestant was given 40 seconds to solve all four puzzles (there was one clue for each puzzle).
-The contestant received a prize for every correct answer; in order for a correct answer to be credited, the line number (or the line letter in the third season) had to be given before the word.
+The contestant received a prize for every correct answer; in order for a correct answer to be credited, the line number (or the line letter in the third and fourth seasons) had to be given before the word.
 Only one puzzle can be solved at a time; if a contestant was unsure, he or she could pass and return to a given clue depending upon the amount of time left in the round.
-If the contestant solved all four puzzles correctly, he or she won all four prizes If not then he or she will keep the prizes that they did win.
+If the contestant solved all four puzzles correctly, he or she won all four prizes.
+If not, then he or she will keep the prizes that they did win.